napari/napari/napari/benchmarks/README.md

 `asv run`

-Do a "quick" run, where each benchmark function is run only once:
+Do a "quick" run in the current environment, where each benchmark function is run only once:

-`asv run --environment conda -q`
+`asv run --python=same -q`

 To run a single benchmark (Vectors3DSuite.time_refresh) with the environment you are currently in:

-`asv run --python=same --bench Vectors3DSuite.time_refresh`
+`asv dev --bench Vectors3DSuite.time_refresh`

 To compare benchmarks across branches, run using conda environments (instead of virtualenv), and limit to the `Labels2DSuite` benchmarks: